RGT Cycling was acquired by Wahoo Fitness and rebranded to Wahoo RGT on the 26th of April, 2022.

 - Ability to adjust the graphics interface

-- Controllable via mobile app (this can also be a downside, I find it useful)
+- Controllable via mobile app

 - Structured workouts and plans available